 Additional Cocoa Benefits

-In addition to the above possible health benefits of cocoa powder, UMIM says that cocoa may lower LDL cholesterol, reduce the risk of blood clots, increase blood flow to the arteries, lower high blood pressure, boost cognitive performance and provide essential minerals such as calcium and potassium.
+In addition to the possible health benefits of cocoa powder, UMHS says that cocoa may lower LDL (bad) cholesterol, reduce the risk of blood clots, increase blood flow to the arteries, lower high blood pressure, boost cognitive performance and provide essential minerals such as calcium and potassium.

-Despite all of the possible benefits, UMIM warns that cocoa contains caffeine, which may have negative effects, such as insomnia, on caffeine-sensitive individuals.
-It also contains oxalates, and increased oxalate levels can contribute to the formation of kidney stones; therefore if you are prone to kidney stones, cocoa and chocolate should not be consumed.
+Despite all of the possible benefits, UMHS warns that cocoa contains caffeine, which may have negative effects, such as insomnia, on caffeine-sensitive individuals.
+It also contains oxalates, and increased oxalate levels can contribute to the formation of kidney stones.
+If you're prone to kidney stones, you should avoid consuming cocoa and chocolate.